elieattias1/AR-DJ/README.md

 ```

 ## Run the Application
-Add your audio files to the audios folder in the project directory.
+Add your audio files to the audios folder (as .wav files) in the project directory.

 Run the application with the default low-pass filter: